shanedroid32/ImMonoGame/README.md

 - ImGui Entity: a simple object, with one virtual method that your UIObject is meant to inherit, add all UI code/methods in to that method.
 - ImGui Component: abstracts ImGui rendering and handles update, drawing initialization and load content.
 - Imgui Renderer & DrawVertDecleration: the main rendering code for ImMonoGame, generally best not to mess with it.
 From: https://github.com/mellinoe/ImGui.NET
+- Themes: Class with virtual void called "initialize" put all you theme code in there.
+- texture2D_to_intPtr: Converts a Texture2D to an IntPtr which can then be used by ImGui for things like icons and image buttons.

 ## sample code and intergration
 ### ImGuiDemo Entity